pchain-org/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

 How to Become Validator
 =======================

-Before you vote to become validator, make sure you have done things bellow:
+Before you vote to become validator, make sure you have done things below:

 - sync and run pchain
 - have an address and consensus keys